By Dr. Natalia Sieti, LCA & Sustainability Specialist

 As part of the European Green Deal, by 2050, the EU aims to reduce Greenhouse Gases (GHGs) by transforming the EU energy system that accounts for more than 75% of the EU emissions.
 One can say wind power is environmentally sustainable as it is a renewable energy source.
 Yet an important debate is going on regarding waste problems by 2050.

-In this context, IRES joined at the end of 2020 (along with other actors) an innovative European project called Carbo4Power aiming to use nanoengineered materials for lightweight purposes, and circularity by increased recyclability of offshore wind blades.
+In this context, IRES joined at the end of 2020 (along with other actors) an innovative European project called Carbo4Power.
+This project aiming to use nanoengineered materials for lightweight purposes, and circularity by increased recyclability of offshore wind blades.

 IRES combines expertise and knowledge from several disciplines: life cycle assessment, risk and safety, data science.
 Reaching circularity, one must tackle interdisciplinary issues.